The 'Hoe?Zo! Show'

 In the theater show, children can ask a team of four PhD candidates any question that they might have.
 The PhD candidates do not know which questions the children will ask and need to produce an impromptu answer.
 The PhD candidates do not only answer the questions, they also visualize the answers using a collection of props.
 To ensure accurate answers, the PhD candidates are allowed to use the internet for a restricted amount of time.
 The PhD candidates are trained in presentation skills and improv before they go on stage.

-A video impression of the show with English subtitles can be found to the right.
+A video impression of the show with English subtitles can be found to the left.

 The education module consists of four lessons: ‘What is a good question?’, ‘How do you find and judge information’, ‘How can you make new information?’, and ‘How do you present your findings?’.
 Each of the four lessons consists of a work sheet for the kids and a manual for the teacher.
 Furthermore there are movies, a poster, and two different experiments that can be used in class.
 All materials are freely available through this website (in Dutch only).